anderkve/FYS3150/_sources/book/introduction_to_cpp/classes.md

 ### The straight line: source file

-In the source file we provide defitions for the **constructor** `Line(double c0, double c1)`, which creates an instance (object) of the class, and our only class method, `double eval(double x)`.
+In the source file, we provide defitions for the **constructor** `Line(double c0, double c1)`, which creates an instance (object) of the class, and our only class method, `double eval(double x)`.
 Note that in the source file we have to prefix the function names with the class namespace `Line::`.
 We end up with the following simple source file, `Line.cpp`:

 ```c++
 #include "Line.hpp"